rbrennan55/CryptoClusterin/README.md

 ## Observation:

 The analysis of the PCA data had more concentrated cluster vs the original clustered data.
-The PCA clusers are far more distinguishable with a more dense distribution leading to the data being more accurate than that of the origianal data.
-Principal Component Analysis is a more accurate method of clustering/
+The PCA clusers are far more distinguishable with a more dense distribution leading to the data being more accurate perdiction than that of the origianal data.
+Principal Component Analysis is a more accurate method of prediction.